GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 ---

-## Naïve CWEs Tally ##
+## Naïve CWEs Tallies ##

+For each vulnerability class, the CWEs scores are tallied in two ways:
+    1. In a binary way, with 1 for `NONE` or `DETECTED`, and 0 otherwise.
+    2. In an exact way, with the scores normalized to 1.
-For each vulnerability class, the CWEs scores are tallyed with a unity weight for each CWE.
-A percentage score will be computed as `100` times the sum of the scores divided by the number of CWEs of that class.
+For each tally (binary and exact), a percentage score will be computed as `100` times the sum of the scores divided by the number of CWEs of that class.
 Also, an overall single figure of merit will be computed in a similar fashion for all CWEs in the list.

+It is called naïve because it assumes all CWEs are created equal.
+The [BESSPIN scale](#besspin-scale) is our attempt against naïveté.